 Be sure to develop a plan that incorporates owned, earned and paid strategies and select the right influencer for the right goal for each.

-3. Is influencer marketing for me?
+3. Is influencer marketing right for my brand?

 With the flexibility and all-encompassing nature of an influencer program, the answer is almost always yes.
 A recent report found more than 37 percent of marketers are dedicating budget to the practice, with that number expected to grow exponentially in the coming years.